OVER 80 YEARS REPRESENTING WORKERS

 The Labourers’ Union Local 1611 was the result of the amalgamation of four existing locals, the Tunnel and Rock Workers’ Union Local 168, and the Construction and General Workers’ Union Local 602, the Construction & General Labourers’ Union Local 1070 and Local 1093 and finally, in 2010 the Dock and Shipyard Workers’ Union Local 1204 became members of Local 1611.

-Negotiating and enforcing collective agreements
+Negotiating and enforcing Collective Agreements.

-- Representing workers in dispute resolution
+Representing our members in dispute resolution.

-Providing industry training
+Providing industry training throughout the Province.